mateusns12/C-SRT-FileParser/README.md

 ![Status](https://img.shields.io/badge/status-concluded-87D935?style=for-the-badge)

 SRT File parser in C. This program gets a srt file as a command line argument.
-The main purpose is to be able to change the time of the subtitles, entering a new value in **seconds**.
+The main purpose is to be able to change the time of the subtitles, entering a new value in **seconds** or in **milliseconds**.

-Currently, the option 1 - "Parse" shifts the time, while creating a new file "Outfile.srt", with the updated time.
-The option 2 - "Print File" just prints the file, and 3 - "Exit" leaves the program.
+Currently, the option 1 - "Parse in seconds" shifts the time in seconds, while creating a new file "Outfile.srt", with the updated time.
+The option 2 - "Parse in milliseconds" shifts the time in milliseconds.
+Option 3 - "Print File" just prints the source file, and 6 - "Exit" leaves the program.

 # Usage